lennysh/tabinator/README.md

 This project is open source and available for personal use.

+## Admin Settings

+Access the Admin Settings from the top navigation bar to manage your account:

+- **Email Address**: View and update your email address (you can use email or username to login)
+- **Max Tabs Open Limit**: Configure the safety limit for opening multiple tabs (default: 20, range: 1-1000)
+- **Change Password**: Update your password with validation requirements

+All settings are saved immediately and persist across sessions.

 ## Troubleshooting

 ### Can't login after migration
 - Default credentials: `admin` / `admin`
+- You can login with either username (`admin`) or email address
 - Check database exists: `ls -la data/tabinator.db`
 - Try re-running migration: `npm run migrate`